-Storybook is a very historical winery – one of the three famous Napa Valley “Jacobs” originally founded it in the 1880’s, Jacob Grimm, who was later joined by his brother Adam.
-The other two famous Jacobs were Jacob Schramsberg and Jacob Beringer, both of whom founded famous Napa wineries in their own right.
+Storybook is an extremely historical winery – one of the three famous Napa Valley “Jacobs” originally founded it in the 1880’s, Jacob Grimm, who was later joined by his brother Adam.
+The other two famous Jacobs were Jacob Schramsberg and Jacob Beringer, both of whom founded well-known Napa wineries in their own right.
 The Grimm’s were from family that has been and still is involved in the wine industry dating back to 1540 (in Germany).
 During the 1880’s Zinfandel was one of the varietals planted on site.
 The first vines were planted on the property in 1883.
 During Prohibition the Grimm Brothers continue the vineyard operations making medicinal and Sacramental wine (for church use).
 By 1940 the property and winery was no longer in operation.

-Thinking the original name of the winery, ‘The Grimm Wine Vault’ was perhaps a bit austere, Jerry and Sigrid decided to honor the original brothers in another way.
+Realizing that the original name of the winery, ‘The Grimm Wine Vault’ was perhaps a bit austere, Jerry and Sigrid decided to honor the original brothers in another way.
 They chose Storybook, a play on the German Grimms’ Fairy Tales.